lordareicgnon/Walk_likelihood/README.md

 1. Walk-likelihood algorithm (WLA): WLA produces an optimal partition of network nodes into a given number of communities.
 2. Walk-likelihood community finder (WLCF): WLCF predicts the optimal number of network communities using global moves that involve bifurcation and merging of communities and employs WLA to refine node community assignments at each step.

-The algorithms are explained in details here.
+The algorithms are explained in detail here.

 # Installation